You are in

 Alternatively, claims can be made by:

-• Contact centre at 803 164 (free from Italian landlines) or +39 06 164 164 from mobile phones.
+- Contact centre at 803 164 (free from Italian landlines) or +39 06 164 164 from mobile phones.

-• Online services offered by patronage institutes and intermediaries thereof.
+- Online services offered by patronage institutes and intermediaries thereof.

-Processing times
+Processing times of the measure

-The deadline to define the decision was set at 45 days by the Regulation for the definition of the terms to conclude the administrative proceedings adopted by INPS pursuant to article 2, Law 241/1990.
+The deadline to define the measure was set at 45 days by the Regulation for the definition of the terms to conclude the administrative proceedings adopted by INPS pursuant to article 2, Law 241/1990.